-I plan to go to FinCon in October 2017 but that will be thousands of people.
+I plan to go to Activate in September 2017 but that will be hundreds of people.
 It will be interesting to compare the experiences.
 In the meantime, I have joined Focused Elite created by FBC.
 It includes a private Facebook group, online coaching, training, mastermind groups, and more.
 I have only just joined so I will update this post later.
-In the meantime you can check it out for yourself here.
+In the meantime, you can check it out for yourself here.

 Debating on going to your first blogging conference?
 Or are you a seasoned conference attendee?
 I would love to hear about it in the comments!

 Start organizing your student loans and gain control over your debt!